mdekauwe/GDAY/README.md

 BNF = 0.102 * (ET * mm_2_cm) + 0.524
 ```

+## Phosphorus component
+Organic phosphorus (P) pools and fluxes follow the same modelling structure of the nitrogen.
+A total of five inorganic phosphorus pools is implemented: labile, sorbed, strongly sorbed, occluded and parent pools.
+Inorganic phosphorus enters into the system via constant input rate from the parent material pool.
+Labile and sorbed pools are in dynamic equilibration, and P gradually enters into the strongly sorbed pool and eventually locked up in the occluded pool.
+Biochemical mineralisation occurs as a function of nitrogen availability.
+Phosphorus in plant limits photosythesis through its explicit effect on Jmax and a potential effect on Triose-phosphates.

 ## Example run
 The [example](example) directory has two python scripts which provide an example of how one might set about running the model. [example.py](example.py) simulates the DUKE FACE experiment and [run_experiment.py](run_experiment.py) is just nice a wrapper script around this which produces a plot at the end comparing the data to the observations.